alex-654/workbook/book_summary/completed_code/2 High-Quality Code.md

 Key points:

 - Class interfaces should provide a consistent abstraction.
-- A class interface should hide something—a system interface, a design decision, or an implementation detail.
+- A class interface should hide something — a system interface, a design decision, or an implementation detail.
 - Inheritance is a useful tool, but it adds complexity
 - Classes are your primary tool for managing complexity.
 Give their design as